Ephraim Kishon: Biography

-Kishon died on January 29, 2005, at his home in Switzerland at the age of 80 following a cardiac arrest.
-His body was flown to Israel and he was buried at the Trumpeldor Cemetery in Tel Aviv.
+Kishon died on 29 January 2005 at his home in Appenzell at the age of 80 of a heart attack; his third wife, Lisa, was with him.
+His coffin was flown to Israel and, on 1 February, was placed at Beit Sokolov, the Tel Aviv home of the journalists' association, where colleagues, family and readers paid their respects.
+A memorial ceremony led by Chaim Topol, who had played the title role in Sallah Shabati, preceded the procession to the old cemetery on Trumpeldor Street, where Kishon was buried beside the grave of his wife Sara.
+His sons Rafi and Amir recited the mourner's prayer; his daughter Renana read from letters he had sent his children while travelling abroad; and Tommy Lapid and Education Minister Limor Livnat were among those who eulogised him.

 Literary career

-Kishon initially lived in the "Sha'ar Ha'Aliyah" transit camp near Haifa, and soon afterwards moved to Kibbutz Kfar Hahoresh, in which he worked as a nurse while learning the Hebrew language during his free time with the help of his neighbor Joseph Bilitzer.
-During this period he wrote several humorous lists for the Hungarian newspaper "Új Kelet".
-Afterwards Kishon moved to a housing project.
-He studied Hebrew at the Ulpan "Etzion" in Jerusalem, and soon became proficient in the language.
-Nevertheless, his heavy Hungarian accent accompanied him throughout his life.
+Kishon initially lived in the "Sha'ar Ha'Aliyah" transit camp near Haifa, and soon afterwards moved to Kibbutz Kfar HaHoresh, where he immersed himself in learning Hebrew during his free time.
+During this period he wrote several short humorous pieces for the Hungarian newspaper "Új Kelet".
+He then moved to a housing project, where he continued studying Hebrew, and soon became proficient in the language.
+His heavy Hungarian accent accompanied him throughout his life.

-Mastering the Hebrew language with remarkable speed, in 1951 Kishon began writing a satirical column in the easy-Hebrew daily, Omer, after only two years in the country.
-Later on Kishon began writing for the newspaper "Davar" (which was very influential at the time) in which he published a satire called "The Blaumilch Canal".
-That same year he published his first book in Israel "Ha-ole Ha-Yored le-Chayenu"- "The Pestering Immigrant", (a pun on the Hebrew word for "Immigrant") which was written in Hungarian and translated into Hebrew by Avigdor Hameiri.
-The book was mostly about the life experiences of new immigrants in Israel during the 1950s.
+By 1951, after two years in the country, Kishon was writing a satirical column for the newspaper Davar, in which he published a satirical piece, "Legend of a Tel Aviv Canal", which later formed the basis for his film Blaumilch Canal.
+That same year he published his first book in Israel, Ha-ole Ha-Yored le-Chayenu ("The Pestering Immigrant"), about the life experiences of new immigrants in Israel during the 1950s.

-In 1952 Kishon began writing a regular satirical column called "Had Gadya" ("One Young Goat" in Aramaic, taken from the Passover Seder liturgy) in the daily Hebrew tabloid "Ma'ariv".
+In 1952 Kishon began writing a regular satirical column called "Chad Gadya" ("One Young Goat" in Aramaic, taken from the Passover Seder liturgy) in the daily Hebrew tabloid "Ma'ariv".
 Kishon kept writing the column for about 30 years, while in the first two decades he published a new column almost every day.
 Within a few years after launching his writing career in Israel Kishon became one of the most prominent humorists and satirists in the country.